 20 questions to ask a car dealer before buying a car

-Buying a car is an important decision, making it worth your while.
-Most likely, this is the biggest purchase after buying a home that you make.
-It is important to know exactly what you are buying, what safety features are supplied with the car, and how - and how much - you will pay for it during its service life.
+Buying a car is an important decision, and you shouldn't rush to make it.
+This is most likely the biggest post-home purchase you will make.
+It's important to know exactly what you are buying, what safety features come with your vehicle, and how - and how much - you will pay for it over its lifetime.
 GOBankingRates offers expert advice on what questions a dealer needs to ask before deciding on a deal.

 Ask yourself first